 5. The Condo stats continue to be strong with a Pending Ratio in Sellers’ Market territory at 61.
 Median Price is showing +6%. year/year increase.
 The inventory of active condos under $1.5M is down 26% from last year.
 This low inventory is likely contributing increasing prices.

 6. Like Residential and Condo, the Land stats show a shrinking inventory also.
 There are only 98 land listing priced under $1.5M.
 Median Price has turned positive after many months of showing decline, up +7%.

 7. Page 6 is the Pending Ratio Summary page.
 This page offers a quick glance of the Pending Ratio trend for N. Kona Res., Condo, Land and Hawaii Island.
 In this report we see a strong year over year improvement in all categories except the under $400,000 residential market.
 That market is no longer a reliable indicator because of its limited inventory.

 8. The Page 7 Kona Residential Price chart since 1972 has been updated with the new 2018 data.
 This maintains a data pool of similar homes many of which were new sales or have resold over the years.
 The total number of sales that make up the data pool now stands at 7,644 in the 23 subdivisions in the study.
 The year/year price change for this Mid-level housing group for 2018 is $615,100, up from 2017’s $587,100.
 This represents a 5% price increase for 2018.

-The Griggs Report is published semi-monthly by Michael B. Griggs, PB, GRI
+The Griggs Report is published by Michael B. Griggs, PB, GRI